Smkjn7/CODES-Game-developement/README.md

 # CODES-Game-developement
-This is the repository of all my coding work on games
+This is the repository of all my coding work on games.